joyzn02-pixel/AWS-Re-Start-Portfolio/README.md

 > *"Cloud computing is not just a technical skill.
 It is a way of thinking about systems, scale, and security."*

 **My background is an asset, not a gap.**
-Years of working with sensitive data, managing complex documentation, and supporting executive decision-making gave me habits that translate directly into cloud and security work — precision, discretion, and investigative thinking.
+Years of working with sensitive data, managing complex documentation, and supporting executive decision-making gave me habits that translate directly into cloud and security work, precision, discretion, and investigative thinking.

 **Learning fast is a skill in itself.**
 Completing the AWS AI Practitioner Learning Plan and Generative AI for Decision Makers alongside the re/Start core curriculum showed me that I absorb and apply new concepts quickly when I care about the subject.
 And I genuinely care about this one.